heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Resource metrics pipeline.md

 The Kubernetes model for a container's working set expects that the container runtime counts anonymous memory associated with the container in question.
 The working set metric typically also includes some cached (file-backed) memory, because the host OS cannot always reclaim pages.

-To learn more about how Kubernetes allocates and measures memory resources, see [meaning of memory](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory).
+To learn more about how Kubernetes allocates and measures memory resources, see [](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory).

 ## Metrics Server[](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#metrics-server)